310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Chiaki serious %}
 That’s true.
-We don't know any of them except for Akatsuki, but—
+We don’t know any of them except for Akatsuki, but—

 The top picks from the renowned CosPro, and the veterans from RythLink, were sent over to this area.
 {% endbubble %}